 - Many employers and insurance companies offer membership benefits.

-- There is a wide choice of affordable health center facilities available, including privately owned and publicly funded fitness centers such as YMCAs.
+- There is a wide choice of affordable gym facilities available.
+This includes privately owned and publicly funded fitness centers such as YMCAs.

 Some key industry statistics